CMMS : Mobility Work at Carambar & Co

-Jean-François Boudes is a maintenance manager at Carambar & Co (CPK Production) in Strasbourg (East of France), in the Suchard factory.
+Jean-François Boudes is a maintenance manager at Carambar & Co (CPK Production) in Strasbourg (East of France), in the Suchard factory and a user of Mobility Work CMMS.
 The French group, created in 2017, specializes in the production of sweets and chocolates, and also owns the brands Carambar, Malabar, La Pie qui chante, Krema, Pastilles Vichy and Poulain, spread over 5 factories in France.

-Mr. Boudes is a convinced user of Mobility Work and a main driving force for the deployment of the CMMS within the group; he has thus agreed to talk about key steps, challenges and benefits associated with the implementation of Mobility Work, the next gen maintenance management platform.
+Mr. Boudes is a convinced user of Mobility Work and a main driving force for the deployment of the maintenance management sfotware within the group; he has thus agreed to talk about key steps, challenges and benefits associated with the implementation of Mobility Work, the next gen maintenance management platform.